 Maroondah 2040 - Our future together identifies a range of preferred future outcomes for the community looking ahead to the year 2040.
-The community's future vision is for:
+The future vision is for a community that is:

 Safe, healthy and active

 In 2040, Maroondah will be a safe, healthy and active community where all people have the opportunity to experience enhanced levels of social, emotional and physical wellbeing.